xssnick/tonutils-storage/README.md

 # Tonutils Storage

-Alternative TON Storage implementation based on tonutils-go.
+Alternative TON Storage implementation based on tonutils-go, with [HTTP API](#http-api).

-This implementation also contains [HTTP API](#http-api), you could freely use it in any type of projects, but if you are using it for commercial purposes, please consider donation, it will help us to develop and maintain projects like this 100% free.
+You could freely use this storage in any type of projects, but if you are using it for commercial purposes, please consider donation, it will help us to develop and maintain projects like this 100% free and open source.

 If you want to support this project you could donate any amount of TON or Jettons to `EQBx6tZZWa2Tbv6BvgcvegoOQxkRrVaBVwBOoW85nbP37_Go` ☺️